Karbasi-am/real-time-subtitle/README.md

-# Real Time Whisper Transcription
+# Real Time Whisper Subtitle

-This is a demo of real time speech to text with OpenAI's Whisper model.
+This is a demo of real time speech to text with OpenAI's Whisper model, which also displays the text on screen like a subtitle and traslates the text to any language the user wants.
 It works by constantly recording audio in a thread and concatenating the raw bytes over multiple recordings.

 To install dependencies simply run
 ```